HeroesToolChest/Heroes.Icons/README.md

 # Heroes Icons
 [![Build Status](https://dev.azure.com/kevinkoliva/Heroes%20of%20the%20Storm%20Projects/_apis/build/status/koliva8245.Heroes.Icons?branchName=master)](https://dev.azure.com/kevinkoliva/Heroes%20of%20the%20Storm%20Projects/_build/latest?definitionId=4)

+**This library is now deprecated and a new version will be created to support Heroes Data Parser version 4**

 Heroes Icons is a .NET Standard 2.0 library that contains Heroes of the Storm game data, such as Hero data, abilities, talents, match awards, battlegrounds and much more.

 All data and images are part of the library.